estep12/Project-1/README.md

 # Reloco
-A single-page app that helps you relocate to a new city.
+A single-page app that helps users relocate to a new city.